 The Asakusa Twelve-Stories and Spencer are closely linked, with both representing the forces of modernity and westernization at work in 1890; the Twelve-Stories even hosted Japan’s first beauty contest.
 Modernization was not just cultural: the tower’s designer, (William) W. K. Barton ウィリアム・K・バートン, played an important role in Japan’s modernization.
 He designed water systems all over Japan, including a sand filtration system in Shimonoseki, that “is still functional today and produces water so pure it is bottled with Burton’s picture on the label.”*

-The English-language resources are not as specific.
+Later English-language resources are not as specific.
 Seidensticker refers to him as “an Englishman named Spencer” * and “Spencer the Balloon Man” *.
 I briefly believed that both Percival and his brother, Stanley Spencer スタンリー スペンサー (1868–1906), were involved in jumps in Japan.
 Stanley Spencer, like Percival, led an accomplished ballooning career.
 The website, Ballooninghistory.com, notes that Stanley Spencer “Made Balloon Parachute jumps in Tokyo & Yokahama” in 1890, and a Japanese woodcut on the following blog captions the Tokyo balloonist as “Stanley Edward Spencer 1868–1906”.
 Despite these reference, there is no conclusive evidence for Stanley’s having performed in Japan.
 Meanwhile, articles in The Japan Weekly Mail only mention Percival Spencer:

 And what about Baldwin ボールドウィン?
 Baldwin seems not to have achieved the same fame in Japan as Spencer, probably because Spencer jumped first.
-And Spencer gained additional acclaim through that uniquely Japanese art form: kabuki 歌舞伎.
+And Spencer gained additional acclaim through that uniquely Japanese art form, kabuki 歌舞伎.

 In January 1891, months after the balloon performances, one of the most famous Kabuki performers in Japan would take the stage to celebrate Spencer’s achievements.
 And it took place in the very same building that we saw at the start of this post: the Kabuki-za in Ginza.